-- Fuelling charge: a fueling rate that factors in the capital cost of the station, operation and maintenance and overhead costs.
+- Fuelling charge: a fuelling rate that factors in the capital cost of the station, operation and maintenance and overhead costs.
 This rate is determined by using a regulated cost of service model.

 Like gasoline or diesel, natural gas for transportation is subject to the BC carbon tax.
-But since natural gas is a lower carbon fuel, it is taxed at a lower rate.
+But since natural gas is a lower carbon fuel, it’s taxed at a lower rate than gasoline or diesel.

 The current carbon tax rate is $40/tonne, which must be translated based on the type of fuel used.3

 Learn more about the BC Motor fuel tax and carbon tax.

 1 Fuel costs based on FortisBC rates as of October 2020, and average cost of diesel per litre in BC as of October 2020.

 2 Based on an assumption of $0.75/diesel litre equivalent for natural gas and a diesel price of $1.20/litre.